Chuckv01/cordova-plugin-migrate-ios-localstorage/README.md

-# Cordova Plugin: Migrate LocalStorage
+# Cordova Plugin: Migrate iOS LocalStorage

 A Cordova plugin that migrates localStorage data from UIWebView to WKWebView on iOS.
 This plugin is useful when transitioning from UIWebView to WKWebView in Capacitor or Cordova iOS applications.